Nice to meet you.

 4. Refresh your body and mind

-It’s best not to jump straight into side hustle work as soon as you get home from your office job.
-Give your mind and body a break so you can separate between your two commitments.
-Go for a run, meet a friend, watch a TV show, whatever it takes to clear your mind for the night’s work ahead.
+It’s best not to jump straight into side hustle work when you get home from your office job.
+Give your mind and body a break to separate between your two commitments.
+Go for a run, meet a friend, watch a TV show, or do whatever it takes to clear your mind for the night’s work ahead.

 If relevant to your specific side gig, take on a partner, preferably someone you get along with on a personal level.
-This will help make your side hustle work more fun and will also help you retain that spark of passion that made you start it to begin with.
+This will help make your side hustle work more fun and will also help you retain that spark of passion that made you start it.
 Turn night work into working coffee dates and consider scheduling breakaway weekends to focus on the business.

 Side hustle ideas to explore